-They may find themselves jealous and resentful toward the people around them, which places strain on their relationships.
+They may feel inferior of other people’s achievements and find themselves jealous and resentful toward the people around them.
+This causes strain on their relationships.

 It’s important to remember that just because another person has something you don’t, it doesn’t mean that what you do have is worthless or less impressive.

 6. You cut your friends and family off

 Along with being selfish, toxic people tend to drop their friends and family over small incidents.

 If you feel that the person you are cutting off is also toxic and is influencing your behavior, then that is a valid reason.

 However, if this person tries to tell you about how they feel when you talk to them, and you decide that perhaps they don’t deserve to be your friend anymore – well, that’s a different situation.

 It’s okay to not agree with everything others may say, but sometimes a little criticism is good for us.

 It’s human not to like hearing the bad things about yourself, but cutting everyone off will leave you sad and lonely in the future without any room for growth or improvement.